French study highlights key role of social dialogue in micro and small companies

 The study reveals that employees from 28 percent of French MSEs hiring between two and nine staff members were involved in the decision making process of at least one of these topics across 2012.
 During the same year, 74 percent of companies have reported putting arrangements in place in relation to at least one of the above mentioned topics.
 The study also highlights that decisions in the field of working conditions and working time are currently mainly made as a result of collective consultations.

-DARES is the montly publication produced by the French Ministry Ministry of Employment, Vocational Training and Social Dialogue (Ministère du Travail, de l'Emploi, de la Formation Professionnelle et du Dialogue Social).
-It provides studies and statistics on employment related issues, including working conditions, vocational education and training and OSH policies.
+DARES Résultats is a short publication produced by the French Ministry of Labour, Employment, Vocational Training and Social Dialogue (Ministère du Travail, de l'Emploi, de la Formation Professionnelle et du Dialogue Social).
+It presents recent results in a descriptive way, on employment related issues, including working conditions and OSH, vocational education, industrial relations and so on.

 Read the full study (in French)